 Environmental education through arts and science in Hudson Valley schools

-Our programs focus on environmental science and local history.
-ROW trains local teachers to use nature as a learning laboratory, conducts student workshops and ties nature-inspired, outdoor-based programming to the New York State Core Curriculum Standards.
+ROW trains teachers to use nature as a learning laboratory and ties all its nature-inspired, outdoor-based programming to the NYS P-12 Learning Standards (ELA, NYSS).

 The Hudson Valley regional ROW was founded and built by Hudson Highlands Land Trust into a thriving school-based educational program.
 The program found a new home at Beacon Institute|Clarkson University in 2018.
 HHLT continues to support ROW as a program sponsor.

 “The Food Web workshops give my students great insight into the circle of life.
 The creative activities allow the students to experience learning in a fun and engaging way.
 That’s why we invite ROW back year after year!” -Scott Sperling,

 ROW incorporates observation-based nature exploration and the arts into traditional education.
 Our educators deliver 45-minute workshops during the day on school grounds including outdoor field study with creative activities.
 Beacon Institute offers a regional version of ROW to schools in the Hudson Valley, using the resources and materials of the international program, while focusing on the Hudson River watershed.